GEC Catalyst Awards

 Nominations are open worldwide for any organization committed to a world of sustainable electronics and that understands the positive impact sustainable IT can have on human wellness.
 Nominations for a Catalyst Award will be accepted for products, processes, policies and programs that were launched in the past five (5) years.
 The object of the nomination must be the intellectual property of the nominee.
 All nominations must be presented in English.
 Self-nominations and external nominations are both acceptable.
 All nominations submitted by an entity other than the proposed winner must describe their relationship at the time of submission.
 No entity may win two consecutive Catalyst Awards.

 You may download the Award Application at this link.
+Please note that the nomination process for the 2018 Catalyst Awards has now closed.

 Opportunities for Recognition